Dishwasher Check Valve: Testing + Replacement Guide (2026)

 The telltale sign: water drains normally during the cycle but pools back at the bottom of the tub within 30 minutes.
 This backflow also causes bad smells because stagnant drain water sits against rubber seals and food debris.

-If your pump is running but not draining, that is a different problem.
-A bad check valve does not stop the pump from working.
+If your pump is running but not draining, that’s a different problem.
+A bad check valve doesn’t stop the pump from working.
 It allows water to return after the pump has already done its job.

-If you cannot easily access the valve for visual inspection:
+If you can’t easily access the valve for visual inspection:

-If water has pooled back in the bottom, the check valve is not sealing.
+If water has pooled back in the bottom, the check valve isn’t sealing.
 This test works well when the valve is inside the pump housing and hard to reach without disassembly.

 Once you have removed the check valve from the pump housing: